Albert Burgh: Biography

 During his lifetime he visited Russia twice (1629 and 1647), in order to improve trade relations.
 Both times he entered the country in Arkhangelsk.
 Burgh died on Christmas Eve in Novgorod.
 The corpse was returned to Amsterdam.
 Dirck Tulp, the son of the famous surgeon Nicolaes Tulp, who had accompanied him on his trip to Russia, married his daughter.
 In 1652, Fort Coenraadsburg on the Gold Coast was named after him.

 Offspring

-One of Albert Burgh's grandsons, also named Albert Burgh, was a Franciscan in Rome and argued with his former teacher Baruch Spinoza in a couple of curious and famous letters; another grandson of Albert Burgh was the mayor of Amsterdam Coenraad van Beuningen.
+One of Albert Burgh's grandsons, also named Albert Burgh, was a Franciscan in Rome and argued with his former teacher Baruch Spinoza in some famous letters; another grandson of Albert Burgh was the mayor of Amsterdam Coenraad van Beuningen.